 The Trust appointed Larking Gowen as their external auditors.
-This will be reviewed on a 3-yearly basis.
-The appointment of Auditors must be approved by the Full Board.
+This will be reviewed on a 3-yearly basis with a full retender of the external audit contract done every 5 years.
+The appointment of Auditors must be approved by the full Board.